-For 2017, the Compensation Committee selected senior executives Ms. Simpson, Ms. Shelley-Kessler and Mr. Malin as participants in the Annual Cash Bonus Incentive Plan, with the following range of bonus opportunities:
+For 2018, the Compensation Committee selected senior executives Ms. Simpson, Ms. Shelley-Kessler and Mr. Malin as participants in the Annual Cash Bonus Incentive Plan, with the following range of bonus opportunities:

-Bonus Opportunity as a % of Base Salary
+Bon Bonus Opportunity as a % of Base Salary

 Executive Threshold Target Maximum

 Wendy L. Simpson 93.8 % 125.0 % 218.8 %

 Pamela J. Shelley-Kessler 67.5 % 90.0 % 157.5 %

 Clint B. Malin 67.5 % 90.0 % 157.5 %

-Bonuses under the 2017 bonus program were earned based 50% on the financial performance of our company and 50% on the Compensation Committee's subjective evaluation of both individual and our company performance.
-Financial performance was measured using Diluted Normalized FFO per share and new investments, with 40% of the bonus plan tied to FFO per share and 10% tied to new investments.
-The subjective component in 2017 included factors such as individual performance, capital structure management, credit ratings, dividend growth and total stockholder return relative to peers.
+Bonuses under the 2018 bonus program were earned based 50% on the financial performance of our company and 50% on the Compensation Committee's subjective evaluation of both individual and our company performance.
+Financial performance was measured using diluted FFO excluding non-recurring items per share and new investments, with 40% of the bonus plan tied to FFO per share and 10% tied to new investments.
+The subjective component in 2018 included factors such as individual performance, capital structure management, credit ratings, dividend growth and total stockholder return relative to peers.
 Performance achievement for the subjective component is determined at the discretion of the Compensation Committee.
 The factors used for qualitatively determining the score for the subjective factors are discussed below.

-For purposes of the Annual Cash Bonus Incentive Plan, Diluted Normalized FFO, including the means of calculating it, is disclosed in our annual earnings release and in the Appendix to this proxy statement.
-The Board may adjust the Diluted Normalized FFO component to reflect the pro forma impact of changes to our company's capital structure, strategic changes and other items, at the Board's discretion, that were not contemplated at the time of adoption of the performance goals.
+For purposes of the Annual Cash Bonus Incentive Plan, diluted FFO excluding non-recurring items, including the means of calculating it, is disclosed in our annual earnings release and in the Appendix to this proxy statement.
+The

+Board may adjust the diluted FFO excluding non-recurring items component to reflect the pro forma impact of changes to our company's capital structure, strategic changes and other items, at the Board's discretion, that were not contemplated at the time of adoption of the performance goals.
 New investments include acquisitions, loan originations, equity investments and total commitments underwritten for developments, redevelopments, expansions and renovations.

-The following table summarizes each metric and its relative weighting, the approved 2017 performance goals at threshold, target and maximum levels, and actual performance achieved.
-For 2017, actual performance versus the Diluted Normalized FFO per share goal was achieved at 99% of the objective, and new investments was achieved at 69% of the performance objective.
-The subjective assessment was scored at the 100% maximum based on the factors described below.
-Based on the degree of goal achievement, the bonus formula for the year resulted in a payout of 88% of target for Ms. Simpson, Ms. Shelley-Kessler and Mr. Malin.
-This below-target bonus level resulted in considerably lower cash bonus awards in 2017 than were earned by the named executive officers in 2016.
+The following table summarizes each metric and its relative weighting, the approved 2018 performance goals at threshold, target and maximum levels, and actual performance achieved.
+For 2018, actual performance versus the diluted FFO excluding non-recurring items per share goal was achieved at 100.3%.
+New investments was achieved at 107% of the performance objective.
+The subjective assessment was scored at the 100% target based on the factors described below.

+Based on the degree of goal achievement, the bonus formula for the year resulted in a payout of 104% of target for Ms. Simpson, Ms. Shelley-Kessler and Mr. Malin.

-2017 Performance Goals Performance % of Target Metric Weight Threshold Target Maximum Achieved Achieved Diluted Normalized FFO per share 40 % \$ 3.10 \$ 3.14 \$ 3.18 \$ 3.10 99 % New Investments (\$ in millions) 10 % \$ 100 \$ 150 \$ 200 \$ 103 69 % Compe ensation Con Subjective Performance 50 % Determination Target 100 %
+% of 2018 Pe 2018 Performance Goals Target Metric Weight Threshold Target Maximum Achieved Achieved Diluted FFO excluding Non-recurring Items per share 40 % \$2.95 \$2.97 \$3.10 \$2.98 100 % New Investments (\$ in millions) 10 % \$50 \$75 \$100 \$80 107 % Compensation Committee Subjective Performance 50 % De eterminatio n Target 100 %

 In determining the subjective component of the annual bonuses, the Compensation Committee evaluated the performance of our company for the year compared to other real estate investment trusts and the overall market.
-The target bonus allowed under the subjective component was awarded as a result of the following 2017 accomplishments:
+The target bonus allowed under the subjective component was awarded as a result of the following 2018 accomplishments: